 The stakeholder consultations were centred around the preparation of the Working Papers.
 Informal interviews were carried out with selected representatives of GAM (the list of persons interviewed can be found in Annex 6), while bilateral meetings took place with a wide range of stakeholders.
 More information about this can be found in Annex 4, which is dedicated to the phases of the VLR's development.
-An The development of this VLR coincided with important source of both quantitative and qualitative data for the VLR was a draft report on the progress towards the 2030 Agenda prepared by GAM in 2021.
+An important source of both quantitative and qualitative data for the VLR was a draft report on the progress towards the 2030 Agenda prepared by GAM in 2021.

 During data collection, a range of obstacles was identified.
 They included, most notably, quantitative data gaps (especially in relation to recent data, e.g. 2018-2022, that could be used to describe GAM's performance in line with SDG targets).
 A lack of urban data disaggregated by various categories, including gender and vulnerability status, was also observed, as were data discrepancies (e.g. regarding the number of city inhabitants).
-Where no relevant The VNR and VLR discuss the achievements data about GAM could be found, national-level data was used to depict the broader context of the city, and this data is included in Annex 1, the Statistical Annex.
+Where no relevant data about GAM could be found, national-level data was used to depict the broader context of the city, and this data is included in Annex 1, the Statistical Annex.
 To address data discrepancies, the data provided by DoS was given priority in referencing.